Edna Christofferson: Radiology career

 In 1917, Christofferson enrolled in a post-graduate class in X-ray operation.
-She struggled with the subject matter at first, but became a proficient X-ray technician.
+She struggled with the subject matter at first, but became a proficient radiographer.
 She began her career at the Providence St. Vincent Medical Center in Oregon, but moved to Seattle to study with Eddy Jerman at "the Providence hospital", possibly Providence Seattle Medical Center.
 She also worked at the Legacy Good Samaritan Medical Center.
 After further studies in Chicago, she was named vice president of the American Association of Radiological Technicians.

-For six years, Christofferson worked for Dr. F. E. Diemer as his chief X-ray technician.
-In 1925, she founded her own school in Portland for X-ray technicians, teaching basic and advanced courses.
-She acted as an expert witness in at least one criminal trial, examining the defendant in her capacity as an X-ray specialist.
+For six years, Christofferson worked for Dr. F. E. Diemer as his chief radiographer.
+In 1925, she founded her own school in Portland for Radiographer, teaching basic and advanced courses.
+She acted as an expert witness in at least one criminal trial, examining the defendant in her capacity as an Radiographic specialist.

 Christofferson traveled to Germany in 1930 for post-graduate work at the Lerchenfeld Institute in Hamburg.
 She was impressed by commercial aviation in Europe, noting the efficiency of the Berlin airport in particular.

 By 1932, 153 students had graduated from Christofferson's school.
 Many went on to become technicians at hospitals throughout the Pacific Northwest.